What is the Practice to Policy® Health Awards Programme?

 What is the difference between a recurring and replicated project?

 Replicated projects are projects which replicate a previous Practice to Policy® award winner’s project.
 Recurring projects are projects from previous winners who wish to repeat a project which has already been funded.

 Are replicated project applications different to projects submitted to the main awards programme?

-Applications which seek to replicate a previous Practice to Policy® project will be judged separately to those submitted as part of the main programme.
-Whilst most of the judging criteria will apply, replicated projects will not have to demonstrate the following:
+Applications that seek to replicate a previous Practice to Policy® project are judged separately to those submitted as part of the main programme.
+Whilst most of the judging criteria will apply, replicated projects do not have to demonstrate the following: